 - Cancellations with 3 days or less notice are non-refundable.

-Intensive sessions are currently available on select Friday afternoons.
+Half-day intensive sessions are currently available on select Friday afternoons.

 Saturday morning intensives may be available in the future at a weekend rate of $275/hour.